Robert Ashley in sunglasses with "Blue" Gene Tyranny

 Music of “Blue” Gene Tyranny and Robert Ashley

-Sarah Cahill and Joseph Kubera, pianos
+Sarah Cahill and Joseph Kubera, two pianos

 Sunday, September 7, 2025 at 7:00 pm